MarioCatuogno/Mappr.it/articles/bigdata/hadoop_ecosystem.md

 #### Healthcare
 * __Children's Healthcare of Atlanta__: analysis of sensor data, started with a very small cluster (6 nodes, built from scavenged PCs)

+## Useful readings
+* [__Cloudera Hadoop Ecosystem__](http://www.cloudera.com/training/library/hadoop-ecosystem.html) - A collection of guides on Hadoop ecosystem by Cloudera
+* [__Hadoop Application Architectures__](https://www.safaribooksonline.com/library/view/hadoop-application-architectures/9781491910313/) - A book on architecting end-to-end data management solutions with Apache Hadoop
+* [__Hadoop: The Definitive Guide__](https://www.safaribooksonline.com/library/view/hadoop-the-definitive/9781491901687/) - This book is ideal for programmers looking to analyze datasets of any size, and for administrators who want to set up and run Hadoop clusters